 - Fate/stay tune was an internet radio show that was broadcast while the anime was on the air, hosted by Ayako Kawasumi (Saber) and Kana Ueda (Rin).
 A sequel show, "Fate/stay tune: Unlimited Radio Works" was broadcast for the "Unlimited Blade Works" movie, hosted by Junichi Suwabe (Archer) and the aforementioned hosts.

 - Fate/tiger colosseum, a PSP exclusive 3D brawler, which serves as both a sequel and parody of the original games.
 Taiga Fujimura initiates a war for the Tiger Grail and the Masters and Servants compete for it once more.
 Followed by a stand-alone expansion pack, Fate/tiger colosseum UPPER, which added more playable characters from hollow ataraxia and zero, as well as Arcueid, Kohaku (both in Magical Girl form), and Neco-Arc, making it the first real Crossover between Fate and Tsukihime.

 - Fate/EXTRA, an alternate universe setting with a new Holy Grail War, released for the PSP in July 2010.
 It was localized by Aksys and brought over to the West in 2011.
 Set in a giant Artificial Reality on the Moon.
 Differs from the rest of the series in that the player can choose their character's gender and Servant (from Saber, Caster, or Archer).
 An anime adaptation, Fate/Extra Last Encore was announced March 2016, featuring playable Saber as the main character, and aired Winter 2018.

-- A series of novels not directly connected, but explore another new aspect of The Verse: demons (not oni and oni hybrids like in Tsukihime; true demons).
+- A series of novels that are not directly connected, but explore another new aspect of The 'Verse: demons (not oni and oni hybrids like in Tsukihime; true demons).

 Tsuki No Sango